bjamturley/AdaptiveCueDelivery/README.md

 **DISCLAIMERS**

 Chrome Apps are no longer supported.
 However, the software is written in JavaScript/HTML and can easily be used as a web app.
 The one caveat is that it requires a socket connection for the telemetry software, hence the initial use of the Chrome App framework.

-I built this app my Sophomore year of college.
-The functionality is solid, but there is no guarantee the code incorporates formatting standards or implements proper unit testing.
 The last update was November 16, 2019.